JustinSoflin/IT-Support-Recon-Simulation/README.md

 ### Flag 10 – Proof-of-Access & Egress Validation

 **Objective** <br>
-Identify network activity that demonstrates both the ability to reach external destinations and the intent to validate outbound communication pathways.
+- Identify network activity that demonstrates both the ability to reach external destinations and the intent to validate outbound communication pathways.
+- Look for combined evidence of outbound network checks and artifacts created as proof the actor can view or collect host data.
+- This step demonstrates both access and the potential to move meaningful data off the host.

 Queries:
 ```kql